ryansummerscripts/UAD-Plugins-Tool/README.md

 📂 File Management

-Plugin titles without a "#" before their names will be removed from all four directories here:
+Plugin titles without a "#" before their names will be removed from all five directories here:
 ```
 /Library/Application Support/Avid/Audio/Plug-Ins/Universal Audio
 /Library/Audio/Plug-Ins/Components
 /Library/Audio/Plug-Ins/VST/Universal Audio
 /Library/Audio/Plug-Ins/VST3/Universal Audio
+/Applications/Universal Audio/Documentation
 ```

-They will then be moved to a newly created folder on the desktop named "UAD_Backup", which has the following sub directories:
+They will then be moved to a newly created folder on the desktop named "UAD_Backup", which will include the following sub directories:
 ```
 AAX
 Component